lanets/Volops/README.md

 The seed provides real data from volunteers during Lan ETS 2018. `docker-compose run web rails db:seed` Afterwards, an admin with the credentials `bachnguyen0408@gmail.com:allo123` will be created

+## Tests

+Application uses rspec for tests. `make rspec` to run all tests

 ## Deployment